top of page

 Courtesy Photo: Chelsea Wooten, Warrior.
 Mother.
 Survivor.
 Chelsea Wooten is still here… and that means everything.

+Five months after giving birth to my first child, I was hospitalized for three weeks due to T-cell acute lymphoblastic leukemia (T-ALL).
 When I was discharged in March 2020, the world was shutting down.
 COVID-19 was spreading, public guidance was still evolving, and protective supplies were scarce.
-My immune system — already weakened by chemotherapy, left me especially vulnerable.
-Even routine medical visits carried new risk.
+My immune system, already weakened by chemotherapy, left me especially vulnerable.
+Even routine medical visits carried new risks.

+Then the real work began.
 Over the next four years, my life revolved around treatment.
 I received IV chemotherapy through a chest port, daily oral chemotherapy, intrathecal chemotherapy via spinal taps, and repeated bone marrow biopsies to monitor my disease.
 These are standard components of treatment for acute lymphoblastic leukemia.

 Courtesy Photo: Chelsea and her daughter sweetly look into each others eyes.
 This is what survival looks like.
 Not just living… but loving through it all.

-CAR-T cell therapy, including base-edited CAR7 (BE-CAR7), is one of the most promising advances.
-It modifies immune cells to target leukemia precisely.
-In early clinical studies involving children and adults with difficult-to-treat T-cell leukemia, patients in these trials achieved remission within weeks, with many reaching deep responses that allowed further treatment.
+Now, that model is beginning to change.
+CAR-T cell therapy, including base-edited CAR7 (BE-CAR7), represents one of the most promising advances in treatment.
+This therapy modifies immune cells to precisely target leukemia.
+In early clinical studies involving children and adults with difficult-to-treat T-cell leukemia, patients in these trials achieved remission within weeks.
+Many reached deep responses that allowed for further treatment.

 Even now, six years later, some days are still hard.
 Frida Kahlo once said, “At the end of the day, we can endure much more than we think we can.”
+This sentiment resonates deeply with me and many others who have faced similar challenges.

 Sources / References: